sigmasternchen/libargo/README.md

 ./marshaller-gen [-o OUTPUT_FILE] {INPUT_FILE}
 ```

-The marshaller generator takes any number of `INPUT_FILE`S (C header files) that contain the struct definitions.
-If no input file is given `stdin` is used.
+The marshaller generator takes any number of `INPUT_FILEs` (C header files) that contain the struct definitions.
+If no `INPUT_FILE` is given `stdin` is used.

 Using the `-o` option the `OUTPUT_FILE` for the generated C code can be specified.
-If no OUTPUT_FILE is given `stdout` is used.
+If no `OUTPUT_FILE` is given `stdout` is used.

 ### Input Specification

-Although the `INPUT_FILE`s are just normal C header files the syntax is quite restricted.
-It is recommended to only put the struct definitions in the input files.
+Although the `INPUT_FILEs` are just normal C header files the syntax is quite restricted.
+It is recommended to only put the struct definitions in the `INPUT FILEs`.
 Typedefs can be used as long as the struct definition is part of the typedef.

 Examples: